-Amanda Traub is a senior analyst for the Litigation Support practice at Applied Marketing Science (AMS).
+Amanda Traub is a manager for the Litigation Support practice at Applied Marketing Science (AMS).

 As a senior analyst, Amanda is involved with all aspects of litigation projects, including exploratory research, survey design, survey fielding, data analysis, and report development.
 Amanda has worked for the Litigation Support practice on cases related to trademark and patent infringement, dilution, deceptive advertising, class certification, and claim substantiation.

 Amanda interned for Applied Marketing Science for two years prior to joining as full time analyst.
 In this role, she provided support for both the insights for innovation practice and the litigation support practice.
 Additionally, she conducted and presented her own Voice of the Customer project and developed an internal litigation support database.